thenamespace/namespace-sdk/README.md

 # Namespace-SDK

 A TypeScript SDK for interacting with Namespace - a platform for managing ENS names and subnames.
 Built on top of [Viem](https://viem.sh), this SDK enables you to:
-* List and manage ENS subnames on the Namespace platform
+* List and manage ENS subnames
 * Check subname availability across multiple chains
 * Mint ENS subnames with custom records
 * Interact with Namespace smart contracts